On the structure of the Schur squares of Twisted Generalized Reed-Solomon codes and application to cryptanalysis: A key-recovery attack on McEliece scheme with TGRS codes using Schur squares

 \begin{theorem} Let $n,k,t$ be integers such that $17\leqslant k < n$ and $17 \leqslant t \le n-k$.
 Suppose $\R = \E \oplus \Span{c(x)} \subseteq \Fq[x]$, where $\E \underset{\text{codim }1}{\subseteq} \Fqxk$ and $c(x)$ has degree $k -1 +t$.
 If $f_1,f_2,f_3\in \R$ and satisfy then $f_1,f_2,f_3\in \E$ with probability $\geqslant 1-\frac{1}{q^2}$.
 Furthermore, a basis of $\E$ is recovered with probability $ \geqslant (1 - \frac{(k-3)}{q^2})$. \end{theorem}

-Now, we apply the above theorem by taking $\R = \P$ and $\E=\MM$ (case \ref{case1}) or $\R=\P_{p_I(x)}$ and $\E=\MM_{p_I(x)}$ (Case \ref{case2}) to ensure the isomorphism between the polynomial spaces and the corresponding codes via the evaluation map $\evav$.
+\begin{remark} Let us explain why exactly three functions are chosen in Theorem~\ref{main thm*} and in Algorithm~\ref{algorithm}.
+If we draw $s$ elements of the public at random code, the probability that each one lies in some fixed codimension one subcode is $q^{-s}$.
+Hence, in average, we will have $O(q^s)$ trials to perform before succeeding.
+Thus, the larger the $s$ the larger the complexity of the attack.
+Next, observe that with $s = 2$ we cannot distinguish elements of the subcodes since for any code $\mathcal{D}$ Thus $s=3$ is the least number of elements that yields a successful attack.
+Because of the aforementioned complexity issues there is no interest in considering a higher $s$. \end{remark} Now, we apply Theorem~\ref{main thm*} by taking $\R = \P$ and $\E=\MM$ (Case \ref{case1}) or $\R=\P_{p_I(x)}$ and $\E=\MM_{p_I(x)}$ (Case \ref{case2}) to ensure the isomorphism between the polynomial spaces and the corresponding codes via the evaluation map $\evav$.
 Based on the above theorem, which is proved in Section~\ref{pol}, we recover the codimension 1 subcode $\evav(\MM)$ of $\CC$ (in Case~\ref{case1}) or $\evav(\MM_{p(x)})$ of $\CC_I$ (in Case~\ref{case2}) with probability at least $1 - \frac{k-3}{q^2}$ using a distinguisher based method explained in Algorithm~\ref{algo:Clambdaperp}.
 This algorithm was introduced in \cite[Algorithm 1]{CGGOT} in a quite different version: we adapted it to the framework of our attack.
 Note that the parameter $k$ in Algorithm \ref{algo:Clambdaperp} refers to the dimension of $\R$.
 Therefore, when we apply the algorithm, it will be for $k$ in Case \ref{case1} and for $k-|I|$ in Case \ref{case2}.

 The recovery algorithm (Algorithm~\ref{algo:Clambdaperp}) proceeds as follows.

 \begin{description} \item[\textbf{In Case \ref{case1}:}] \begin{enumerate} \item Draw random triples $(\cv_1,\cv_2,\cv_3) \in \CC^3$ until we find one such that